UAE says U.S. targeted only one bank over Iran

-ABU DHABI (Reuters) - The United States has targeted only one bank in the United Arab Emirates (UAE), Noor Islamic Bank, over its business dealings with Iran, a UAE official said on Wednesday.
+ABU DHABI, Feb 29 (Reuters) - The United States has targeted only one bank in the United Arab Emirates (UAE), Noor Islamic Bank, over its business dealings with Iran, a UAE official said on Wednesday.

 Asked whether the United States had complained about other UAE banks, Khalid al-Ghaith, UAE assistant foreign minister for economic affairs, told Reuters: “They were just talking about Noor Islamic Bank.”